ruslenghi/deep_fluids_pytorch/README.md

     python main.py my_model

-Run the following line to reconstruct random dataset samples using the trained model
+Run the following line to reconstruct random dataset samples using the trained model.

     python print_fields.py my_model

+After this, randomly selected reconstructions of dataset samples will be located in the "results" folder.

 ## Dataset